skaut/dsw-stredisko/readme.txt

 * Post Formats
 * The GPL v2.0 or later license. :) Use it to make something cool.

-For more information about Twenty Fifteen please go to https://codex.wordpress.org/Twenty_Fifteen.
+For more information about DSW Stredisko please go to https://codex.wordpress.org/DSW_Stredisko.

 == Installation ==

 1. In your admin panel, go to Appearance -> Themes and click the 'Add New' button.
-2. Type in Twenty Fifteen in the search form and press the 'Enter' key on your keyboard.
+2. Type in DSW Stredisko in the search form and press the 'Enter' key on your keyboard.
 3. Click on the 'Activate' button to use your new theme right away.
-4. Go to https://codex.wordpress.org/Twenty_Fifteen for a guide on how to customize this theme.
+4. Go to https://codex.wordpress.org/DSW_Stredisko for a guide on how to customize this theme.
 5. Navigate to Appearance > Customize in your admin panel and customize to taste.

 == Copyright ==

-Twenty Fifteen WordPress Theme, Copyright 2014-2015 WordPress.org & Automattic.com
+DSW Stredisko WordPress Theme, Copyright 2014-2015 WordPress.org & Automattic.com
-Twenty Fifteen is distributed under the terms of the GNU GPL
+DSW Stredisko is distributed under the terms of the GNU GPL

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by